niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 - `description` - Ideally, every project should have a description.
 It is not only important but also makes it easy to maintain.

-- `keywords` - It is an array of the Important keywords that will make it more easy to understand.
+- `keywords` - It is an array of Important keywords that will make it easier to understand.

 - `license` - License is to inform users of what they are allowed to do with your project.